segment11/velo/doc/manage/README.md

 - view dict info
 - training new dict

-velo support user training new dict by existing data in another redis server. so user can estimate the storage cost and performance improvement.
+Velo support user training new dict by existing data in another redis server. so user can estimate the storage cost and performance improvement.

 ## readonly / can not read if as slave not ready